 - While working remotely

-Does Workers’ Compensation Cover Pain and Suffering?
+Can I Get Compensation for Pain and Suffering?

-Workers’ compensation should pay the cost of an on-the-job injury, but the insurance companies that issue workers’ compensation policies don’t like to pay out claims if they can avoid it.
+Workers’ compensation should pay the cost of an on-the-job injury, but the insurance companies that issue employer policies don’t want to pay out on claims if they can avoid it.

 - A lawsuit can drag on for years.